Jose Mourinho Explains How Inter Milan Beat Barcelona In The Champions League

 More Like ThisMore Like This

-The Portuguese manager praised the "mentally strong" Thiago Motta and Esteban Cambiasso.
+The Portuguese manager praised the "mentally strong" Thiago Motta and Esteban Cambiasso for their roles in containing Barcelona's feared attack.

-Mourinho then explains how his team hurt Barcelona.
+Mourinho continued by explaining how his team hurt Barcelona.
 He exploited their attack-minded full-backs with the pace of Maicon and Samuel Eto'o, while identifying Barcelona's Maxwell as a weak link.

 He knew the Brazilian was not so strong in a defensive recovery situation with the "phenomenal" Maicon taking full advantage.